Gaggia Classic Pro Review. Still The Best in 2022?

 Is the Gaggia Classic Pro still an entry-level home barista machine?

-For me, the new Gaggia classic is definitely a machine for home baristas – as well as being absolutely fine for the more “normal” home espresso coffee machine user who wants a more old school machine that are built to last.
+For me, the new Gaggia classic is definitely a machine for home baristas – as well as being absolutely fine for the more “normal” home espresso machine user who wants a more old school machine that are built to last.

 Is Gaggia Classic Pro worth it?